Patsy Cline: Image

-Legacy
+Legacy and recognition

 Cline has been cited in both country and pop music as of one of the greatest vocalists of all time.
 Her voice has also been called "haunting", "powerful", and "emotional".
 Cline's emotional expression and delivery of lyrics helped influence various musical genres and artists.
 With the support of producer Owen Bradley, Cline has been said to "help define" the Nashville Sound style of country music.
 While the subgenre has received mixed opinions, it has also been said to be a significant part of country music's "authenticity", with Cline being the center focal point of the subgenre.
 Other artists have noted her impact, including LeAnn Rimes who stated, "I remember my dad telling me to listen to the way she told a story...
 I remember feeling more emotion when she sang than anyone else I had ever heard."
 Lucinda Williams commented on Cline's vocal talent in helping define her legacy, stating, "Even though her style is considered country, her delivery is more like a classic pop singer...
 That's what set her apart from Loretta Lynn or Tammy Wynette.
 You'd almost think she was classically trained."

-Cline has been a major influence on various music artists including Reba McEntire, Loretta Lynn, LeAnn Rimes, k.d. lang, Linda Ronstadt, Trisha Yearwood, Sara Evans, Dottie West, Kacey Musgraves, Margo Price, Cyndi Lauper, Trixie Mattel and Brandi Carlile.
+Cline has been a major influence on various music artists, including Reba McEntire, Loretta Lynn, LeAnn Rimes, k.d. lang, Linda Ronstadt, Trisha Yearwood, Sara Evans, Dottie West, Kacey Musgraves, Margo Price, Cyndi Lauper, Trixie Mattel and Brandi Carlile.
 Dottie West (also a close friend of Cline's) spoke about her influence on her own career, "I think I was most influenced by Patsy Cline, she said things for people.
 There was so much feeling in there.
 In fact, she told me, 'Hoss, if you can't do it with feeling, don't'".
 In 2019, Sara Evans discussed how Cline has been an influence since she was a young girl, "I learned everything I could learn about her.
-I tried to mimic her singing to the ‘t’.
+I tried to mimic her singing to the 't'.
 We grew up singing in bars — my brothers, sisters and I — from the time I was really little.
 So I started covering every Patsy Cline song.
 Then when I first got my record deal I came to Winchester to visit a radio station to try to get them to play my song Three Chords and the Truth."